zaproxy/zap-api-docs/source/includes/auth.md

 <aside class="info">
 It's recommended to configure the authentication using the desktop UI before automating it using the ZAP APIs.
-The examples below shows how to configure authentication with ZAP desktop and provides automation scripts on how to perform the similar using
+The examples below show how to configure authentication with ZAP desktop and provides automation scripts on how to perform the similar using
 ZAP APIs.
 </aside>